Chapter 1 Introduction Leaf

 For reproducible data analyses and easy publishing of reports and presentations, we recommend using RMarkdown.
 More information about RMarkdown is also available at the RStudio website.

 DaSEH is hosted on GitHub.
 GitHub is a website and cloud service that enables developers to store, manage, and track changes to their code.
 DaSEH uses GitHub for both development and distribution purposes.
 Users have complete access to all materials through our DaSEH GitHub repository.
-The repository contains all the materials needed for the case study.
+The repository contains all the materials needed for the course.
+We use this same repository to host our website for free via GitHub Pages.

-This includes the slide files to be distributed to learners, data used in the examples (that aren’t installed in R otherwise), cheatsheets to remind learners of packages, homework and lab files, including both keys and raw files for learners.
-While experience with GitHub is not needed for users to access the materials, users can use GitHub to streamline download and modification of our resources.
+While experience with GitHub is not needed to access the materials, using GitHub can streamline downloading, modifying, and collaborating with us on our resources.
 An introduction on how to get started with GitHub is available at Happy Git.

-1. An about page explaining what the course is for: https://daseh.org/index.html
+1. Home: explains what the course is for: https://daseh.org/index.html

 We are continually working to improve the DaSEH resources to address learner and educator needs.
 Feedback is essential for this goal.
 If you use DaSEH materials, we would love to hear from you!

-If you have feedback for this guide about how we can improve the content, please see here.
+If you have feedback for this guide about how we can improve the content, please comment on our GitHub repository here.